Cinelerra for Grandma

 1. Get the source code

-To get a copy of the source code, you first need to install git.
-Go to System → Administration → Software Sources and make sure you have enabled the component called main.
+To get a copy of the source code, you first need to install Git.
+In Synaptic go to the menu Settings → Repositories and make sure you have enabled the components called main, universe, restricted, multiverse.

 Then use this terminal command: